alenny21/React-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## I am following the "React Tutorial for beginners" from "Programming with Mosh
+## I followed the "React Tutorial for beginners" from "Programming with Mosh
 ## Link: https://www.youtube.com/watch?v=SqcY0GlETPk